 Read on to learn more about this employee benefit, the advantages of having one, and IRS tax rules.

 What is educational assistance?

-Educational assistance is when you pay for part or all of an employee’s educational expenses.
+Educational assistance, or tuition reimbursement, is when you pay for part or all of an employee’s educational expenses.

-Educational assistance benefits vary at every business.
+Tuition reimbursement benefits vary in every business.
 Some employers cover different types of education, some offer different amounts of assistance, and some provide financial assistance in advance or after education is complete.